Animeshz/archives-public/KMyMail/README.md

 Introduction
 ------------
-Ever wondered of temporary mails, receiving messages and then dispose them?
+Ever wondered of temporary mails, receiving messages and then disposing them?
 This has now been implemented in Kotlin.

 This library depends heavily in coroutines, providing a safe and convenient way to use this without blocking your application.